TechieCV

 Based on my experience, here’s the structure that works best.
 It hits a sweet spot between core and soft skills, while ticking all the boxes for what recruiters look for.

 Let’s look at each category in detail.
 I’ll explain what each category corresponds to, and provide an example.
-As I have done for the previous articles, we’ll use a specific position so that you have a concrete example (Front-End Developer).
+We’ll use a specific position so that you have a concrete example (Front-End Developer).

 I'm going to tell you exactly what type of info should be included within each sentence, so that you can easily adapt it to your specific case.